-Hina and Her Family Return at James B. Castle High SchoolPosted on Dec 17, 2018 in Art in Public Places, Art in Public Places Collection, Blog Post, Commissioned Works of Art
+Hina and Her Family Return at James B. Castle High SchoolPosted on Dec 17, 2018 in Art in Public Places Collection, Art in Public Places Program, Blog Post, Commissioned Works of Art

 “Hina and Her Family Return” by Solomon Enos

 “Hina and Her Family Return,” a glass mosaic mural by artist Solomon Robert Nui Enos, was dedicated last week at the Ronald E. Bright Theatre at the Castle Performing Arts Center of James B. Castle High School in Kāneʻohe.
 The oli and blessing were performed by kumu hula Frank Kawaikapuokalani Hewett, a graduate of Castle High School.

 Photo credit: State Foundation on Culture and the Arts

 Photo credit: Solomon Enos

 Hina and Her Family Return depicts Hawaiian akua (deities) Hina, Lono, Kū, Kāne and Kanaloa returning to Moʻokapu Peninsula, now called Mōkapu.
 The akua are metaphoric of nature and reinforce the harmonious familial relationship that exists between humanity and the natural environment.
 As we witness the great changes happening to our climate, weather, land, resources and shoreline, we must prepare to greet them and make the best of our future together.